zognin/tp/docs/UserGuide.md

 ![Inventory & Statistics tab](images/product-screenshots/general/ClientPieChart.png)

-#### 4.7.3 Viewing top 10 most popular recipes
+#### 4.7.3 Viewing top 10 recipes
-* Displays a pie chart showing the top 10 most popular recipes by the number of orders.
+* Displays a pie chart showing the top 10 recipes that appear in the highest number of orders.

 * Ties are broken arbitrarily i.e. If there are multiple recipes with the same number of orders, 10 random recipes will be displayed.